mcruz206/LearnAI-Bootcamp/lab04.3-managing_models_with_aml/0_README.md

 There is a comprehensive Learning Path you can use to prepare for this course [located here](https://github.com/Azure/learnAnalytics-CreatingSolutionswiththeTeamDataScienceProcess-/blob/master/Instructions/Learning%20Path%20-%20Creating%20Solutions%20with%20the%20Team%20Data%20Science%20Process.md).

-## Introduction and setup

-- [ ] The primary concepts for this Workshop are [here](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-overview) and [here](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-configuration).
-We'll refer to these throughout the labs.

-***NOTE*** The following steps must be completed ***prior*** to attempting this workshop:

-Ensure you have completed [this set of prerequisites](https://github.com/Azure/LearnAI-Bootcamp/blob/master/lab03.0-bootcamp-pre-requisites/0_README.md) prior to attending class.

 ## Azure Machine Learning Model Management

 Here is the high-level architecture of an end-to-end solution with Azure ML Workbench (or Workbench for short) handling both the development and operationalization of a Machine Learning model.
 We should return to this chart as we run through this lab to see how all the pieces come together.